elke-codes/industry-project/README.md

 ### UX WEB DEVELOPMENT COLLABORATION FOR BRAINSTATION INDUSTRY HACKATHON
 ###### Our team was crowned the winner of the hackathon

-This project was made in for a 24 hour hackathon during the BrainStation UX and Web Development Bootcamps.
+This project was made for a 24 hour hackathon during the BrainStation UX and Web Development Bootcamps.
 We were offered a problem by industy partners:
 >"How might we use a digital solution to address the challenges of a post-pandemic world for professionals and businesses in the BC area?"